RDMTSTUDIOS/CozyPorts/README.md

 };

 // If this entity won't send messages anyway or there is just no need in it,
-// you can just connect it and don't save API to send messages.
+// you can just connect it, it don't save API to send messages. pipelines_network.connectToPort(1, Logger);
-// placed to pipeline 1
-pipelines_network.connectToPort(1, Logger);
 // <---